coders4help/volunteer_planner/README_DOCKER.md

 #### 2.3 Initalize the web container and run migrate management command to setup non-existing tables

-    $ docker-compose run web python manage.py migrate
+    $ docker-compose run --rm web migrate

-#### 3.3 Add a superuser
+#### 2.4 Add a superuser

-    $ docker-compose run web python manage.py createsuperuser
+    $ docker-compose run --rm web createsuperuser --username admin --email admin@localhost

-You will be asked for username, email and password (twice).
-Remember that username and password.
+You will be asked for password twice.
+Remember that password.

 ### 3. Run the server